WHD Freedom of Information Act

 The Freedom of Information Act (FOIA) allows any person the right to request access to Wage and Hour Division records, data or information.
 Like all federal agencies in the Executive Branch, WHD is required to disclose records requested in writing by any person.
 However, WHD may withhold information pursuant to nine exemptions and three exclusions contained in the statute.

-Documents on Website: The WHD posts a great deal of information on our website.
-Therefore, before making a request you may want to review the links on this webpage.
+Documents on Website / WHD FOIA Reading Room: The entire WHD website is considered our FOIA reading room.
+The WHD posts a great deal of information on our website for ease of public access.
+Therefore, before making a FOIA request you may want to review the links on this webpage.
+Just go to Links to Commonly Requested Documents/Data/Information located in the red box to the right.
 You may find that the information you are interested in is already posted.
-Additionally, you may check the DOL library, in the electronic Department of Labor FOIA Reading Room, or by searching WHD’s website.
+Additionally, you may check the DOL library, in the electronic Department of Labor FOIA Reading Room.
 We encourage the public to explore WHD and DOL’s Web sites or use our search engine to see if the information you seek is already available to the public via the Web.

 Making a FOIA Request: The Department of Labor and WHD does not require a special form in order to make a FOIA request.
 Your request must reasonably describe the records you seek.
 You do not have to give the record's name or title, but the more specific you are, the more likely it will be that the record you seek can be located.
 Requests must be in writing and be submitted by fax, courier service or postal mail.
 If using this method click on the WHD Regional Office FOIA contact for the fax, courier service or postal mail information.
 You may also submit your request via e-mail to email@example.com.
 Note, this is the only email address used for FOIA requests.
 If you use any other email address your request will not be considered properly received by the agency.

 Requests for WHD Investigative Files: The WHD receives almost 3,000 FOIA requests annually, and most of these requests are for investigative files.
-The best way for us to locate these files is if you provide the following information in your request: investigative case identification number if known, employer name, employee name if applicable, and time period of the investigation.
-Additionally, since these files may be large, narrowing your request to the case action report and the narrative report will give you many specifics about the investigation but also allow us to process your request faster.
+The best way for us to locate these files is if you provide the detailed information.
+Additionally, since these files may be large, narrowing your request as follows may shorten the time it takes to process your request: